mprahl/pipelines-examples/components/README.md

 ## evaluate_model

 **Purpose**: Evaluate a model with lm-eval-harness (vLLM backend) on configurable tasks; optionally include a custom translation dataset.
+When a custom translation dataset is provided, you can also log the prompts and responses generated during evaluation.

 **Inputs (artifacts)**